EfficiencySimplicity/Katana/notes.md

 it would work better.
 Perhaps lots of polygons of color, when overlapping in just the right spots, will recreate the images properly.

+Perhaps randomly shaped chunks of the image could be removed to different layers, no noise applied, could work.
+Both only reveal the final image when the whole thing is put together.
+The only downside is that some of the style may seep through, depending on the size of the chunks taken